Palamas

 Palamas (Greek: Παλαμάς) is a town and a municipality in the Karditsa regional unit, Greece.
 Palamas is located south-southwest of Larissa, the capital of Thessaly, northwest of Lamia, north of Sofades, east-northeast of Karditsa and east-southeast of Trikala.
-Palamas is linked with the road linking Karditsa and Larissa.
-It also serves roads with the GR-6 (Larissa - Trikala - Ioannina - Igoumenitsa) and Sofades.
 The Pineios River is to the north as well as the Trikala regional unit.

+History

+William Martin Leake wrote in Travels in Northern Greece (published in 1835), in the course of his description of the Thessalian plain, that Palama lay at a distance of two or three miles to the right of his route, near the Fersalitis, between Palama and Vlokho.
+He notes that in this stretch the Fersalitis is joined by a branch formed by the junction of the Vrysia, identified as the proper Apidanus, with a tributary issuing from the mountains of Agrafa below Smokovo and flowing by Sofadhes.

 Municipality

 The municipality Palamas was formed at the 2011 local government reform by the merger of the following 3 former municipalities, that became municipal units: